mhalsharif/dvtb-cpu/README.md

-This is a docker container for https://github.com/yosinski/deep-visualization-toolbox to get the toolbox running on CPU without going through the hassle of manual installation.
+This is a docker container for https://github.com/yosinski/deep-visualization-toolbox to get the toolbox running with CPU only without going through the hassle of manual installation.

-Please check out https://github.com/fishcorn/dvtb-container for a docker container of the same toolbox but runs on CUDA GPUs.
+Please check out https://github.com/fishcorn/dvtb-container for a docker container of the same toolbox but runs with CUDA GPUs.
 I created this container because fishcorn/dvtb-container did not work on my MacBook which lacks Nvidia GPU.

 ## Running this container